 Thanks for your interest in volunteering with Oregon Horse Rescue!
-Volunteers play a very important role in non-profit work and we are so grateful for all the wonderful volunteer crews that have come out to help us care for our horses.
+Volunteers play a very important role in non-profit work and we are so grateful for all the wonderful volunteer crews that have come out to help us care for the rescue horses.

 There are two ways to become involved as a volunteer— regular volunteer shifts or one-time group volunteering.

 Regular volunteers are responsible, empathetic, and committed individuals who aren’t afraid to get dirty and work hard.
-Regular volunteers may pick from various afternoon and evening shifts two days a week.
-Shifts are chosen and assigned through our YourVolunteers platform (details below).
+Regular volunteers pick from various afternoon and evening shifts offered two days a week.
+All shifts are chosen and assigned through our YourVolunteers platform (details below).

 Interested volunteers who cannot commit to regular visits don’t have to miss out on the fun, either.
 By filling out our Volunteer Interest Form on this page (below), your name will be added to our volunteer email list and you will be contacted when we have one-time group volunteer opportunities, such as fixing fences or helping with events.

 If you would like to become a volunteer with Oregon Horse Rescue in any capacity, please complete Steps 1 and 2.
 Those wishing to become regular volunteers should complete all steps (1-4).

 1. Fill out the Volunteer Interest Form available on this page.
 This provides us with your basic contact information and helps us understand your interest and familiarity with horses.